bmrb-io/rcs/README.md

 # Chemical shift analysis
 The procedure to calculate Z-score and azimuthal angle has been explained in the Jupyter notbook in chemical_shift_analysis folder.
 The underlying data for Figure 3 & 4 in the manuscript can be found in chemical_shift_analysis/data

+## Order parameter
+Order parameter can be fetched via API for a given brmb ID.
+Once we have the combined information from PDB and BMRB as a CSV file, order parameter can be appended using the script order_parameter.py.
+This data is used to generate Fig 10 in the manuscript

+## Software information
+The list of sfotware used to generate BMRB can also be extracted via API.
+Simalr to order parameter the combined CSV file can be used as input to generate Fig 12 in the manuscript.